animalCodes/ab_lang_comparisons/spec/template.md

-# Template specification
+# *Title*

-Short paragraph(s) describing the program
+*Short description of the program*

 ## Implementation

-* A series of steps the program should perform to fulfill the specification.
+*An outline of what implementations will need to do to fulfill the specification.*
-    * Just an example method, not **the** way to implement it.
+*Try to find a balance between ensuring implementors know what they need to do while not restricting them to one method.*

-* The primary use of this section is to help developers understand *how* to implement a specification, otherwise implementations that don't actually fulfill the requirements could be written.
+* *Specific implementation details (as opposed to higher-level descriptions) should be kept in lists*

-* Can be as long or short as required.
+*This is to prevent widely different - or even incorrect - implementations from being written.*

-**Implemented in**: (List of languages this is currently implemented in)
+**Implemented in**: *(List of languages this is currently implemented in)*

-**To be implemented in**: (List of languages that this currently *isn't* implemented in, but can and should be.)
+**To be implemented in**: *(List of languages that this currently **isn't** implemented in, but can and should be.)*